View Details Explore Now →

 • Mandatory Exclusions: Be acutely aware of common exclusions, particularly those related to cosmetic procedures, chronic conditions not stabilized before arrival, and certain high-risk activities (e.g., extreme sports).

-• Visa and Policy Synchronization: Insurance coverage must align perfectly with the duration and type of the expat's visa status, ensuring continuous coverage without lapse, which is often a requirement for employer compliance.
+• Visa and Policy Synchronization: Insurance Coverage must align perfectly with the duration and type of the expat's visa status, ensuring continuous coverage without lapse, which is often a requirement for employer compliance.

 In 2026, the trend favors policies with high deductibles but low co-pays, allowing for greater control over premium costs while maintaining access to premium care when needed.